 The hooker then signed a permanent deal ahead of the 2017/18 season - a season where he continued to improve - making 15 appearances and scoring four tries which included a hat-trick in a win over Brive.

-Taufete'e, who played American Football until 2011, made his international debut for the USA Eagles against South Africa at the 2015 Rugby World Cup and has gone on to score 12 tries in just 16 appearances (as of 11/7/18).
-He is on course to break Keith Wood's record (15) for most international tries for a front row player.
+Taufete'e, who played American Football until 2011, made his international debut for the USA Eagles against South Africa at the 2015 Rugby World Cup.
+He started in all four Eagles matches at the 2019 World Cup in Japan.

 Taufete'e formerly played his rugby at Belmont Shore RFC in California, USA and also with Otorohanga RFC in Waikato, New Zealand before earning a professional contract at USA PRO Rugby's San Diego Breakers.